 I spent New Year’s Eve at the Regale Internet Inn, Lahore, where I stayed.
 They had a BBQ and a live Bhangra band played to an audience largely consisting of backpackers along with the odd local and expat living in Pakistan.
 All in all, I guess people of more than 20 natiionalities were present.

-Pakistan’s culture and laws are very conservative and the sale of alcohol is highly restricted, only available at five star hotels to foreigners with a special license.
+Pakistan’s culture and laws are very conservative and the sale of alcohol is highly restricted, only available to foreigners at specially-licensed five star hotels.
 Originally, I was happy to have an alcohol-free NYE, but on the day I changed my mind.
 On New Year’s Eve day I walked with three other foreigners from the hostel to the closest five star hotel.
 Around the side of the hotel we entered a room.
 Boxes and boxes of beer and spirits were piled up.
 The liquor is produced and sold by the State – a nice earner.
 The prices were very expensive for Pakistan but comparable to Turkish costs.
 I only drank a few beers.
 The verdict – drinkable, nothing special but 100 times better than Syrian Barada beer.

 The previous 3 NYE’s I spent in the Mersin-Adana area of Turkey and this time I was very happy to be somewhere different.
 Pakistan is the 7th country I’ve seen the new year in.
 The other countries: Australia, USA, Poland, Czech Republic, Slovenia and Turkey.